RoyZhenLongLim/SQA_Undergraduate_Research_Scholarship/README.md

 However, I did not look at how a quantum algorithm may be modified to better accommodate creating the paths that a derivatives may take over time (i.e. the price vs time of a derivative) and just assumed that they can be generated.

+Future research ideas:
+- How quantum algorithm can be modified to price options?
+- Optimization problems (linked to portfolio optimization)
+- Estimating the Greeks and Economic Capital Requirements

 Here are applications in Finance include:
 - Pricing Path-Independent Options (e.g. European Call and Put Option)
   - [Option Pricing using Quantum Computers](https://arxiv.org/pdf/1905.02666.pdf)